imlinus/component/README.md

 ## Learn by Example

-Dive into our curated example apps to see the framework in action:
+Dive into the curated example apps to see the framework in action:

 - [**Todo App**](./examples/todo) - The basics: State, lists, and forms.
 - [**Notes App**](./examples/notes) - Advanced: Persistence, functional components, and composition.